- Toss sliced beef in a large bowl with corn starch.

-Beef and broccoli is a staple dish that you’ll find at nearly all Chinese American restaurants — along with other favorites such as fried wontons, kung pao chicken, egg rolls, and Mongolian beef.
-I love beef and broccoli because (a) I can’t resist anything with tender and tasty strips of flank steak, and (b) it’s such an easy one-pan stir fry recipe.
+Beef and broccoli is a staple dish that you’ll find at nearly all Chinese American restaurants or takeout places.
+I love beef and broccoli because (a) I can’t resist anything with tender and tasty strips of flank steak, and (b) it’s such an easy one-pan stir fry recipe that takes less than 30 minutes total.
 Also, if you’re a huge broccoli fan like me, you’ll love these juicy and flavorful bites of broccoli in between mouthfuls of meat and rice.

 Beef and broccoli is a delicious meal to enjoy for lunch or dinner, and leftovers reheat well in the microwave.
-I usually serve it with cooked white rice.
+I usually serve it with cooked white rice alongside vegetable egg rolls.
 There’s a decent amount of sauce that comes with this recipe, so you’ll want some rice to help sop up the sauce.
-Yum.
+Yum!